What Is It?

 Just before surgery, an intravenous line (IV) will be placed into a vein.
 It will be used to deliver medications, fluids and, if needed, a blood transfusion during surgery.
 Wires connected to heart-monitoring equipment will be attached to your chest, and a blood pressure cuff will be placed on your upper arm.
 You will be given a mask through which you can breathe extra oxygen, and an oxygen monitoring device will be placed on your finger.

 A flexible tube, called a Foley catheter, will be inserted into your bladder to drain urine and keep your bladder as empty as possible during the surgery.
+This is often done after anesthesia is started so you probably won't feel it.
 Your abdomen and pubic area will be washed with an antiseptic or antibacterial soap.
-It may be necessary to shave the hair in the area where the incision will be.
+It may be necessary to clip the hair in the area where the incision will be.

 Doctors usually prefer to use regional anesthesia for C-sections.
 Regional anesthesia means that you remain awake, while your abdomen and legs are numb.